SreeCharan1234/ISTD-Hackathon/README.md

 ## Other Tools:-

-Datetime, OS, Pathlib: Managing system files and time-based inputs.
+>Datetime, OS, Pathlib: Managing system files and time-based inputs.

-Base64: Encoding and decoding image or file data.
+>Base64: Encoding and decoding image or file data.

-# 📈 How It Fits into AI and Personalization
+# 📈 How It Fits into AI and Personalization:-

 Study Buddy utilizes AI-powered tools for an adaptive user experience.
 From personalized learning paths and test generation to LinkedIn profile analysis and skill comparison, the platform provides a deeply customized approach to learning and career growth.
 AI tools like LangChain, speech-to-text, and web scraping ensure that resources and recommendations align perfectly with each student's unique needs